Skip to Main Content

 INTELLIGENCE OPERATOR

-FREEMAN: We provide commanders and senior leaders with the information that they require to make decisions.
-We do research, we provide briefings, we answer questions, we provide various types of graphic intelligence products.
-Ultimately it all contributes to increasing the effectiveness of the commander’s decision-making by making sure he has the right information to do his job.
+Intelligence operators provide commanders and senior leaders with the information they require to make decisions.
+They do research, provide briefings, answer questions, and provide various types of graphic intelligence products, all contributing to effective decision making.

 Related Civilian Occupations